• Skip to primary navigation

 Yes, the Eje Cafetero is safe to visit but it’s important to keep in mind that it’s a rural area, so you need to practice basic travel safety to avoid danger.

-Colombia is not what it once was and it has improved a lot in terms of safety, which is why more and more international tourists are visiting the country.
-However, it’s very important to use your common sense and always be cautious about everything you do.
+Colombia is not what it once was and it has improved a lot in terms of safety, which is why more and more international tourists are visit the country.
+However, it’s important to use common sense be cautious.

-Read this Colombia safety guide first, then by having a schedule and doing research can help you avoid common dangers as a traveler.
+Having a schedule and doing local research can help you avoid common dangers as a traveler here in Colombia.
 The more you understand the possible risks, the easier it is to avoid them.
+Brush up on your Spanish conversation and speak to trusted locals to get the scoop on local areas.

 What to Do in the Eje Cafetero